 Need a more book marketing advice or tactics—or other book publishing advice?
 Check out the Resources & Quick Solutions to learn about ContentMeant’s offerings for authors.

 Disclosure: This post contains affiliate links relevant to the content.
-Purchases made through those links, which are distinguished from other links by their bold typeface may result in a small commission to ContentMeant at no extra cost to the buyer.
+Purchases made through those links may result in good art karma for contributing to the financial health of creators, bookstores, etc., and to ContentMeant through a possible small commission — none of these at any extra cost to the purchaser.